margaretmf/margaretmf.github.io/creativewriting.md

 It's time to arise, it's time to go tow ork

-It's a Saturday, it's a day for laying around, reading a book, laying on the couch, taking a nap
+It's a Saturday, it's a day for laying around, reading a book, laying on the couch, taking a nap It's a day for looking out the window and seeing a spiderweb

 It's a Sunday
 It's a day for peace, for life, for activities and fun